FlashGet Kids FlashGet Kids

 For years, folks have enjoyed The Proud Family on Disney Channel.
 It’s an animated show that manages to be both funny and relatable, thanks to its charm alongside stories that feel real.

-With the latest reboot, The Proud Family: Louder and Prouder, the show tackles important issues to ensure that everyone watching, young or old, can still get into it.
+With the latest reboot, The Proud Family: Louder and Prouder, the show tackles important issues, to make sure that everyone watching, young or old, can still get into it.

-This article will examine the themes and values that are conveyed through the Proud Family.
-This statement demonstrates its significance and impact on the lives of people in contemporary society.
+This article will examine the themes and values conveyed by The Proud Family.
+And demonstrate its significance and impact on people’s lives in contemporary society.

 Overview of The Proud Family

-The Proud Family is a cartoon comedy that ran for a couple of seasons on Disney Channel, premiering in 2001 and finishing its run in 2005.
+The Proud Family is a cartoon comedy that ran for a couple of seasons on Disney Channel, premiering in 2001 and ending in 2005.

 It broke ground as one of television’s initial animated series spotlighting a Black family – wholeheartedly embracing their lives and heritage.